metret/paddle-util/README.md

 ### Paddle integration

 In order to run this utility, you will need your Paddle API key.
-This will need to be put into a .env file, which should look something like this:
+This will need to be put into the targets.json file

-> PADDLE_API_KEY = 'your_api_key_here'

-If the API key is for a sandbox environment, you won't need to do anything extra.
-Otherwise, you will need to change this line in the index.ts file:
+If the API key is for a sandbox environment please also tweak the sandbox boolean

-> const sandbox:boolean = true

-to

-> const sandbox:boolean = false

 ## Usage